LukeShortCloud/rootpages/src/programming/machine_learning.rst

    INT5 (Q5_K/Q5_K_M), 0.6, "'Very low quality loss.'"
    INT4 (Q4_K/Q4_K_M), 0.5, "'Balanced quality.'
 [20][27]"

 Anything below INT4 results in a huge loss in quality and is not usable.
-[20] If a model cannot fit into VRAM, then the extra size is placed into system RAM which can be up to 100x slower.
-[39]
+[20] If a model cannot fit into VRAM, then the extra size is placed into system RAM which can be anywhere from 30x to 100x slower.
+[52][39]

 Configure a quantization value.